Emruur/DevInsight/Diagrams/backend_specification.md

     F->>FS: Check if any analysis in progress alt analysis in progress
-        F->>C: Return error "Analysis already in progress" else no analysis in progress
+        F->>C: Return error "Analysis already in progress"

+    F->>FS: Check if an there is an existing analysis made in the same day for the repo alt analysis exists
+        F->>C: Return error "Analysis already exists for today"

-        F->>FS: Create new in_progress file
+    else no analysis in progress and no existing analysis F->>FS: Create new in_progress file
         FS->>F: Confirm creation
         F->>C: Return message "Analysis started successfully"